AminaGit96/stress-detection-model-using-deep-learning/README.md

+# Example
-#This is a neural network model for stress detection
+This is a neural network model for stress detection